 On May 26, 2023, a fire broke out in the dry end of the Coe dryer.
 The fire was brought under control within an hour.
 Damage to the structure was minimal except that 60 conveyor rolls were damaged.
 The Company began limited production in 13 days.
 Following installation of replacement rolls, the Company was able to resume full production less recalibration by July 7, 2023.
-The amount of the claim is in excess of \$624,000 of which the Company has a \$100,000 deductible.
+The amount of the claim was \$808,874 of which the Company had a \$100,000 deductible.
+The claim was settled in full by June 2024.